streamr-dev/network/README.md

 ### Installation

-The client is available on [npm](https://www.npmjs.com/package/streamr-client) and can be installed simpy by:
+The client is available on [npm](https://www.npmjs.com/package/streamr-client) and can be installed simply by:

 `npm install streamr-client`